 The 2019 protests were in states starved of public education that continue to cut funds: West Virginia, Oklahoma, Kentucky, Arizona, Colorado, and North Carolina.
 Resulting from over a decade of frustration, teachers demanded a higher liveable wage, tired of working multiple jobs to make ends meet.
 Other states demanded better funding for students to be able to replace outdated textbooks and supplies as well as sizable classrooms.

 Download the eBook: Making Educational Equity a Reality for All.
 Join the movement and make a difference.

 Where Are The Teachers?

 On a related vein, researchers have called attention to the worsening teacher shortages, including state-by-state subject area vacancies and the overall decline in enrollment for teacher preparatory programs.
 School teacher shortages are perpetuated by low salaries, high student loans, increasing workloads, and reduced budgets.
-As a result, restoring student-to-teacher ratios to pre-crisis levels is ever-challenging.
+As a result, class sizes have increased to spread the reach of certified teachers producing less interactive and personalized learning.
+Restoring student-to-teacher ratios to pre-crisis levels is challenging.